telerik/blazor-docs/knowledge-base/grid-multiple-child-grids-per-item.md

 ## Description

-We have a hierarchical Grid where each item has two sub-Grids.
-We want to display both child Grids simultaneously.
+We have a hierarchical Grid where each master item has two child sub-Grids.
+We want to display both child Grids at the same time.

 ## Solution